 The man was breathing heavily as he and Katie were still locked in eye contact.
 Katie was the first to break off the stare, and she turned and said, “It’s alright Barry.
 I believe this man just had a nightmare.
 He’s burning up after all.”

-As she’d turned back to the man, she’d noticed that he’d fell back unto the bed.
+As she’d turned back to the man, she’d noticed that he’d fell back onto the bed.
 Rubbing his eyes, he’d struggled to sit up again.
-He then looked up and said, “I do apologize for the way I acted onto you lass.”
+He then looked up and said, “I do apologize for the way I acted onto you, lass.”

 The man looked at Barry, and said, “My name is Shay Patrick Cormac.”

 Cassidy gave a smile, “See, he is an Irishman.”

 Barry stretched out his hand to shake and said, “Barry Finnegan.
 This is my wife Cassidy.
 And seemed you’d meet Kathryn, my niece.”

 Shay excepted the handshake and gave a nod to both Cassidy and Katie.
 He never stopped looking at her.